EvidentSecurity/esp-sdk-python/docs/IntegrationsAmazonSNSApi.md

 external_id = 'external_id_example' # str | The external ID for the IAM role
 name = 'name_example' # str | Name of the integration
 topic = 'topic_example' # str | The SNS topic arn
-include = 'include_example' # str | Related objects that can be included in the response:  region, integration See Including Objects for more information. (optional) all_high_risk = true # bool | Send all high risk alerts (optional) all_low_risk = true # bool | Send all low risk alerts (optional) all_medium_risk = true # bool | Send all medium risk alerts (optional)
+include = 'include_example' # str | Related objects that can be included in the response:  integration See Including Objects for more information. (optional) all_high_risk = true # bool | Send all high risk alerts (optional) all_low_risk = true # bool | Send all low risk alerts (optional) all_medium_risk = true # bool | Send all medium risk alerts (optional)